Adaptive Level 1 Fundamental Skills Instructor

 There are many aspects to teaching mountain biking: planning and preparation, risk management, clear communication with students, managing a group of riders, and being fully confident in your own understanding and demonstration of the Fundamental Elements.

-This course introduces stability and biomechanics, teaching strategy, site selection, goal setting, proper demonstrations, teaching points, keywords, progressions, and error detection for 16 skills.
+This course introduces stability and biomechanics, teaching strategy, site selection, goal setting, proper demonstrations, teaching points, keywords, progressions, and error detection.

 You may be asked to demonstrate teaching proficiency on any/all of the skills presented in the manual.

-We will expect that you are comfortable and fluent with all current keywords and teaching points along with proper demonstrations and progressions performed using FLAT PEDALS.
+We will expect that you are comfortable and fluent with all current keywords and teaching points along with proper demonstrations.
 Along with being certified how to teach adaptive mountain biking using specialized equipment and instruction techniques.

 Each student will be tested on their ability to demonstrate, teach, and provide feedback through error detection and corrections.